mortolian/mortolian/README.md

 # Welcome to my GitHub profile

-I recently moved many of my projects to "private" because they were old and were not as useful anymore.
+I recently moved many of my projects to "private" because they were old and less useful.
 I would like to replace them with projects which you can use and where I can contribute in a positive way.
+Maybe some of them will be usefull enough to attract some contributers.

 ---